-Typical outcomes would be just like a family practice doctor where you're seeing people with their aches and pains, sniffles, and flu so you're treating an acute thing for a week or two and grounding them for a week or two and then they come and see you and things are better.
+Typical outcomes would be just like a family practice doctor, where you're seeing people with their aches and pains, sniffles, and flu.
+So you're treating an acute thing for a week or two, grounding them for a week or two, and then they come and see you and things are better.

-Although there are also some unique things that could happen like somebody losing their vision or has a random new diagnosis.
+There are also some unique things that could happen, like somebody losing their vision or has a random new diagnosis.
 There are a lot of bad things that can happen to cause somebody to lose their wings.
 As a flight surgeon, you also take care of firefighters, which is another big occupational health job.

 [26:23] Most Exciting and Most Mundane about Aerospace Medicine

-The most exciting is being able to go out and be part of the aircrew and fly around the world or fly an F-16 or do all sorts of missions, experiencing what the rest of the base is doing.
-Conversely, the most mundane part is dealing with normal aches and pains like dealing with blood pressure management or diabetes management, basically the boring normal doctor stuff.
+The most exciting thing is being able to go out and be part of the aircrew and fly around the world, or fly an F-16 or do all sorts of missions, experiencing what the rest of the base is doing.
+Conversely, the most mundane part is dealing with normal aches and pains, like dealing with blood pressure management or diabetes management.
+Basically the boring, normal doctor stuff.

 [27:10] Wish I've Known About the Specialty